10 years of betting on Rust and what I’m looking forward to next.

 Simpler and faster builds

 With growing engineering and testing bandwidth we can continue to replace battle-tested but complex or slow dependencies with simpler and faster ones.
-I’ve directly or indirectly benefitted from this with building and switching toolchains, linking, locks, backtraces, platform-optimised routines, TLS, HTTP, git, compression, and build automation.
+I’ve directly or indirectly benefitted from this with linking, locks, backtraces, platform-optimised routines, TLS, HTTP, git, compression, building and switching toolchains, and build automation.
 A few I’m particularly looking forward to gaining more attention are a pure-Rust and less special std

 , reduced reliance on system linkers and libs, pure-Rust crypto, a durable BTreeMap, and a Rust game engine.
 The latter not for me to use but because game devs bring some of the most aggressive optimisation I’ve seen and I’d love to benefit from it.